She and Her Cat

 She and Her Cat (彼女と彼女の猫, Kanojo to Kanojo no Neko), subtitled Their Standing Points, is a 1999 Japanese original video animation created and directed by Makoto Shinkai.
 His first own directed work, it is a five-minute story about the relationship between a male cat and his female owner told from the cat's perspective.
 Shinkai made the film to help a romantic interest overcome a difficult situation, and his time living in a small apartment defined the scenario.
 The team of four animators used Shinkai's hand-drawn illustrations and Adobe After Effects for 3D visual effects.

 After completing the work, Shinkai himself distributed the film via CD-R and mail, selling 5,000 copies at anime conventions.
 The work was well received, winning the 2000 DoGA CG Animation Contest and attracting CoMix Wave Films' interest.
 The company re-released the film in CD-ROM format and hired Shinkai.
 In 2016, the story was adapted into an anime television series and a manga.

 Plot

-The story occurs over the span of a year.
-On a rainy Spring day, She finds Chobi outside and brings him home with her.
-Chobi falls in love with his owner because of her kindness and beauty.
-During the summer Chobi gets a girlfriend, Mimi.
-Mimi loves Chobi and wants to marry him, but he refuses because he is in love with Her.
-On an autumn day, She has a long conversation over the phone.
-When it is over She cries and becomes depressed.
-Chobi does not understand what the conversation was about or what happened but concludes that it was not her fault.
-He stands by Her and comforts her.
-Time goes on and it becomes winter.
-She continues going to work and moves on with her life.
-In the end, She and Chobi are happy with their life together and say in unison, "I think that the both of us probably like this world."
+One day, a young female office worker named Miyu, finds a white cat named Chobi and brings him back to her apartment.
+Over the course of a year's time, Chobi watches his new owner, remaining with her through the ups and downs of her life, including when she brings men home or drinks alcohol.
+The anime has a similar story but Miyu's cat is named Daru rather than Chobi.